-The RU7300 is a budget 4k TV and is the only curved TV that has been announced for Samsung's 2019 lineup so far.
+The Samsung RU7300 is a budget 4k TV and is the only curved TV that has been announced for Samsung's 2019 lineup so far.
 It's very similar to the Samsung RU7100 and replaces 2018's Samsung NU7300.
 Except for the curved screen, it's mainly comparable to other budget TVs, like the LG UM7300 and the Sony X800G.

-The RU7300 has an excellent design, nearly identical to the NU7300, but with a curved screen.
+The Samsung RU7300 has an excellent design, nearly identical to the NU7300, but with a curved screen.
 The bezels are thin on all sides and the wide-set stand supports the TV well.
 Due to the curvature of the screen, the TV is quite a bit thicker than non-curved models, so it sticks out a bit more when wall-mounted.

 The TV can also be VESA mounted, but requires special spacers (included in the box) due to the curvature of the back.

 There's a stuck pixel in the bottom left side of the screen; it can be seen in our Black Uniformity image.
-This can occur with any TV and isn't necessarily indicative of any quality control issues with the RU7300.
+This can occur with any TV and isn't necessarily indicative of any quality control issues with the Samsung RU7300.

 The Samsung RU7300 has an excellent native contrast ratio, great for watching movies in a completely dark room.
 Unfortunately, there's no local dimming feature to improve the contrast.

 SDR Peak Brightness was measured after calibration, using the 'Movie' Picture Mode, with the Color Tone set to 'Warm 2,' and Gamma set to '2.2.'
 Different settings may be brighter.

-Disappointing HDR Peak Brightness.
+This TV has a disappointing HDR peak brightness.
 Small highlights in dark scenes are dimmed by the TV's frame dimming (CE dimming) feature, which unfortunately can't be disabled.

 We measured HDR Peak Brightness in the 'Movie' Picture Mode, with our pre-calibration settings.